 The final features you may be looking for are style and a quiet operation, in which case Acer Services may recommend some of the super quiet and ultra-stylish new air conditioners from Mitsubishi Heavy Industries such as the new Bronte range or Avanti range.

-For more information, tips and advice about air conditioning a granny flat, call 1300 165 663 and have a chat with the friendly, helpful team at Acer Services, or simply click here to contact us.
+For more information, tips and advice about air conditioning a granny flat, have a chat with the friendly, helpful team at Acer Services.
+Simply click here to contact us.